Arghh/binance-trade-tracker/README.md

 # Binance Trade Tracker

-Trades and profits tracking for all daytrades and bots in one easy-to-use web front end.
-Just import all your trades from Binance, add your partial trades together and calculates the money you made daily or overall.
+Trades and profits tracking for all daytrades and bots in one easy-to-use Web Front-end.
+Just import all your trades from Binance, add your partial trades together and calculate the profit you made daily and overall.
 More features are planned (See TODO-s).
 This App is build using Spring Boot, Thymeleaf and Bootstrap.
 Trade Tracker uses the [webcerebrium binance api](https://github.com/webcerebrium/java-binance-api) and [Java CryptoCompare Unofficial API Client](https://github.com/jeffreytai/cryptocompare-java-api-wrapper) wrappers.
 ![Profits Page](/img/profit_screenshot.png?raw=true "Profits Page Screenshot")

 ## Getting Started

-First download and install [mariadb](https://mariadb.org/), if you haven't already.
+First download and install [mariadb](https://mariadb.org/).
 Create a new user and start it up.
 Trade Tracker won't start without a running db instance.

 Installing mariadb on linux and creating a new user: